Andrey1994/fps_inspector_sdk/README.md

-# fps_inspector_sdk
+# FPS Inspector SDK
-Library to measure FPS and FlipRate
+Library to measure FPS and FlipRate without hooks to game process